pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 We will have to dig into the data in the usual ways to find biological insight.
 ANOVA gives a large number of candidates because we have ages that span some significant lens changes.
 We will need some alternative testing to go with the ANOVA results.
 Young versus old pairwise testing has utility.
 There are clearly three groups of lens ages that can be compared to each other.

-Age changes are likely to be progressive in this experiment so proteins that have a positive slope (intensity versus age), a flat slope, or a negative slope may be useful for categorization. the relative proteome abundance of proteins is also likely to be important.
+Age changes are likely to be progressive in this experiment so proteins that have a positive slope (intensity versus age), a flat slope, or a negative slope may be useful for categorization.
+The relative proteome abundance of proteins is also likely to be important.
 Fiber-cell-specific proteins should be more abundant.
-Epithelial proteins not involved in fiber cell differentiation are likely of very low abundance.
+Epithelial proteins not involved in fiber cell differentiation are likely to be very low abundance.
 Intermediate abundance proteins may come from differentiating cortical cells.

 There are several families of proteins to explore for expression patterns; such as, crystallins, heat shock protein, proteasome complex, etc. Guilt by association is a tried and true strategy.